County of Santa Barbara

 COMMUNITY SERVICES DEPARTMENT, PROBATION DEPARTMENT

-Consider recommendations regarding an Agreement with Good Samaritan Shelter for Transitional
+Consider recommendations regarding an Agreement with Good Samaritan Shelter for

-Supportive Housing, as follows:
+Transitional Supportive Housing, as follows:

 a) Approve and authorize the Chair to execute a Subrecipient Agreement (Agreement) funded

-through State Public Safety Realignment funding with Good Samaritan Shelter to provide transitional
+through State Public Safety Realignment funding with Good Samaritan Shelter to provide

-supportive housing for a total contract amount not to exceed $400,000.00 from July 1, 2025,
+transitional supportive housing for a total contract amount not to exceed $400,000.00 from

-through June 30, 2026; and
+July 1, 2025, through June 30, 2026; and

-b) Determine that the above recommended actions are not the approval of a project subject to the
+b) Determine that the above recommended actions are not the approval of a project subject to

-any specific project which may result in a potentially significant physical impact on the environment.
+involve commitment to any specific project which may result in a potentially significant

 BOARD OF SUPERVISORS